Home> Reading > Testing Written Expression: Myths and Misconceptions by Dr. Melissa Farrall

 A written language evaluation should include testing in these areas:

-The skills tested depend on a child’s age, as well as his or her specific challenges.
+The skills tested will depend on the child’s age, as well as his or her specific challenges.
 Cognitive testing and neuropsychological testing may clarify aspects of writing difficulty.
 Language testing may be needed for children with weak sentence writing and/or poor vocabularies.
-Occupational therapy and assistive technology evaluations may be needed for children with poor handwriting.
-Poor spelling may necessitate testing of reading, phonological awareness, and rapid naming.
-Do not forget to check vision and hearing.

 A Few Commonly Used Tests of Written Expression

-Woodcock-Johnson III Tests of Achievement (WJ-III): The WJ-III measures short responses only.
+The WJ-IV measures short responses only.
 It should not be used as the only measure of writing skill.
-The WJ-III subtests include:
+The WJ-IV subtests include:

 The Spontaneous Writing section requires children to write a story about a picture prompt.
 Sadly, this new version of the TOWL features “updated” pictures that are young in their content.
 Older children do not have to use mature language when they write.
 Many evaluators complain that the directions are too long.